MostafaAbdelaziz1/Post-Graduate-Management-Model/README.md

 # Post-Graduate-Management-Model

-The project is about college automation for post-graduate studies.
+This project is about college automation for post-graduate studies.